Switchleg1/SimosTools/README.md

 # Simos Tools

-New builds are now available at: https://play.google.com/store/apps/details?id=com.app.simostools
+This project has moved and all new builds are now available at:<br />
+https://play.google.com/store/apps/details?id=com.app.simostools

 This requires the Macchina-A0 BLEISOTP bridge firmware originally developed by bri3d to log Simos ECUs: